apereo/bootiful-cas-client/README.md

 ## Getting Started

-* Make sure you have Java 8 (at minimum) or Java 11 installed (it won't work on Java versions less than 8)
+* Make sure you have (at minimum) Java 11 installed (it won't work on Java versions less than 8)

 * Clone this repository